Androz2091/discord-player/docs/migrating/migrating.md

 > v6 is currently in development and is actively being worked on.
 No updates will be made to v5.4.0 going forward.
 To start using v6 before full release you can install all the necessary components using:
 > `npm i discord-player@dev @discord-player/utils@dev @discord-player/equalizer@dev @discord-player/extractor@dev`

 v6 requires Discord.js 14.0 or higher.
 PLease make sure you have a compatible version using `npm list discord.js` in your terminal.
 If you're using an earlier version please update it.
-There are resources to help with that on the [Discord.JS Guide](https://discordjs.guide/).
+The [Discord Js Guide](https://discordjs.guide/) has resources to help with that.

 We have introduced some breaking changes in Discord Player v6 so your old code will no longer work without making the necessary changes.
+Discord Player v6 also prefers play-dl over ytdl-core.

 ### New queue system and Player singleton